Alabama Road Trip No. 30

-Located in a historic building, Camellia Ridge (321 Washington St.) sells new and estate furniture and is owned by one of the city’s youngest businessmen, Dean Tolar.
+Located in a historic building, Camellia Ridge (321 Washington St.) sells new and estate furniture.

 Down the street is the town’s bookstore and coffeehouse, As Time Goes By (418 Washington St.; 334–683–6757).
-Here you will find Charles Flaherty, who will sell you a book, pour you a cup of coffee, serve you a piece of pie and even spin records from the 1920s through the 1960s, depending on the time of day on his music clock.
-Flaherty opens the store on selected days and the hours are limited, so call ahead.
+At the bookstore As Time Goes By, you can buy a book, have a cup of coffee and some pie and even listen to records from the 1920s through the 1960s.
+The store opens only on select days and the hours are limited, so call ahead.

 Also on Washington Street is the Marion-Perry County Library.